BusinessAnalyticsTeamProject/DataMining/README.md

 ### 3. Level​, Group Assignments​, Penalty​, Highest La-picsine​, Final Exam Score: Crawling with Python Code
 <img width="735" alt="image" src="https://github.com/BusinessAnalyticsTeamProject/DataMining/assets/111236793/45c6d1da-eaeb-4f2e-b178-b395ca3d9b94">
 In 42 School, each user has their own personal page.
 From there, we could retrieve statistical information about users.
-So, data is collected through crawling by accessing each user's page.
+So, data is collected through crawling by accessing each user's page. <br>
-Level​: Overall progress that can be made through assignments, and midterm exams Group Assignments: Optional group assignments
+Level​: Overall progress that can be made through assignments, and midterm exams <br>
-Penalty​
-Highest La-picsine​
+Group Assignments: Optional group assignments <br>
+Penalty​: How many times you cheated; each time a user get caught, 42 points will be deducted from assignment score <br>
+Highest C-picsine​: In assignments using the C language, the highest level of assignment completed (0~13) <br>
-Final Exam Score
+Final Exam Score: as it is.<br>